 Rainy Season in Borneo

 The rains in Borneo escalate between the months of November to April, occasionally interrupted with a mini-dry season (a dip in rainfall levels) in the middle of the season.
-A monumental amount of rain falls on Borneo during the rainy season—the city of Kuching in Sarawak, for instance, receives rainfall of more than 160 inches annually; it’s the rainiest city in all of Malaysia.
+A monumental amount of rain falls on Borneo during the rainy season—the city of Kuching in Sarawak, for instance, receives rainfall around 140 inches annually; it’s the rainiest city in all of Malaysia.

 These months represent low tourist season in Borneo, as the constant flooding makes land travel more difficult.
 Be prepared to change your plans on a moment’s notice, if you’re planning to visit during the rainy months.